-This is a wood burning Stove, and as such has only been tested and certified to burn wood and no other type of fuel.
+The Bewdley 8 is a wood burning stove, and as such has only been tested and certified to burn wood fuel.
 Failure to adhere to this can invalidate the manufacture's guarantee.

 Read the instruction booklet and these supplementary instructions carefully before installation.